Jobs For Introverts With Anxiety: What To Consider

 Keeping this in mind, if you are an introverted person who also experiences anxiety, it may be worth exploring the following questions as you begin your job search:

 For those who are introverted, it may be important to start by understanding what factors make anxiety symptoms worse.
 For example, if you find that being in large groups of people triggers symptoms of anxiety, you might consider a profession that doesn’t involve crowds—for example, as a scientist, an accountant, or a librarian.
-Similarly, if you find that you experience anxiety in high-pressure social interactions, you might choose to steer clear of customer service or sales jobs, and instead look for a job that isn’t customer-facing—for instance, as a truck driver, mailperson, or lab technician.
+Similarly, if you find that you experience anxiety in high-pressure social interactions, you might choose to steer clear of customer service or sales jobs, and instead look for a job that isn’t customer-facing.
+For instance, you may haul cargo as a truck driver, deliver packages as a mail carrier, or conduct tests as a lab technician.

 For introverts with anxiety, social situations may feel draining or triggering.
 While fully isolating oneself from socialization can at times worsen symptoms, it may also be important to look for a job that allows you to recuperate between social interactions.
-Examples might include jobs that can be done from home, such as graphic design, or transcription.
+Examples might include jobs that can be done from home, such as content editing or medical transcription (creating written reports from healthcare professionals’ audio recordings).

 It may also be worth remembering that avoidance of triggers and social isolation have the potential to make anxiety worse.
 For this reason, being introverted and having anxiety shouldn’t limit your job search; instead, it may be helpful to view these factors as part of a larger range of considerations as you look for a job that’s right for you.